 Can be pursued as a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree.
 There are several differences in the course requirements for these two degree programs.
 Students are expected to consult the Undergraduate Catalog for details about course requirements.
 Most undergraduate courses are only offered once a year so students need to plan carefully.

-Prepares a student to pursue research in communication sciences and disorders through the research master's program (Master of Science in Communication Sciences and Disorders) and the Ph.D.
+Prepares a student to pursue research in communication sciences and disorders through the Ph.D.
 (Doctor of Philosophy) program.
 Research is essential in order to understand more about how humans communicate and the problems that can interfere with their communication.
 There is also a strong demand for individuals who have graduate research training in the field.

 Encourages undergraduate students to become involved in research, provides students with opportunities to pursue honors projects and honors theses, and encourages them to attend and present their research work with their faculty mentors at regional and national conferences.